MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 ## How to install

 The package manager downloads packages from the [packages.microsoft.com](https://packages.microsoft.com) repo, determines dependencies, retrieves additional packages, sets the installation order, and installs the software.

-As a first step, set the repo.
-For a list of example syntax, see [Linux Software Repository for Microsoft Products](https://docs.microsoft.com/windows-server/administration/linux-package-repository-for-microsoft-software)
+For example syntax on setitng the repo, see [Linux Software Repository for Microsoft Products](https://docs.microsoft.com/windows-server/administration/linux-package-repository-for-microsoft-software)

-Next, use the install syntax for your package manager to specify "microsoft-mlserver-all-9.2.1.*ext*", with different file extensions (.rpm, .deb) based on the package manager of the target platform.
-This file gives the package manager information about additional packages used in a Machine Learning Server for Linux installation.

 ### Ubuntu 14.04 - 16.04